Master of Social Sciences

 (Social Service Management)

-In the local Hong Kong context, the lump sum grant subvention system, the service contract system, the competitive bidding system, the inter-sectoral partnership and collaboration, have all posed both challenges and opportunities for social service development into exploring new directions, on top of improving existing service delivery systems.
+In the Hong Kong context, the lump sum grant subvention system, service contract system, competitive funding environment, recent expansions in child, youth and elderly services, cross-sectoral partnership and collaboration, and high turnover of middle- to top-level management all pose both challenges and opportunities for social service development, with multiple directions being explored in addition to finding ways to improve existing service delivery systems.

 Dr. Frances Law

 PhD, MSW, BSocSc, RSW

 - More than 150 local NGOs currently receive a regular funding subvention from the government, with aggregate annual funding totalling in excess of HK$14 billion.

 - There is increasing competition amongst agencies to deliver better service quality and obtain more funding support.